joao99sb/OwnLinuxDistro/OwnLinuxDistro/first_step.md

 2) Now I need to create disk partitions using parted or sfdisk, but sfdisk is not too god for GPT format, and it wasn't designed for large partitions. ( I need to study GPT format and others more )

+obs: I decided to use parted, however if it doesn't work, I'll use cfdisk